EMDR: Healing the past and living a better future

 - General reactivity to the memories of the event/s, e.g. sweaty palms and heart racing no longer occur.

-- Your negative beliefs about self become either positive or neutral.
+- Your negative beliefs about yourself become either positive or neutral.

 The success rate of EMDR therapy for clients with PTSD is around 80%, and it is also highly successful for other conditions like CPTSD, anxiety, panic disorder and phobias (please see www.emdr.com for research studies).